 - 1. Go to User Administration > Users.

 - Select a user.

-- 3. Click the Roles tab. and then click the Edit... button.
+- 3. Click the Roles tab, and then click the Edit... button.

 - 4. From the Collection list, add the appropriate role for that user to the Roles list:

 - x_bmgr_pmc.itil

 - x_bmgr_pmc.admin

-- · x_bmgr_pmc.api
+- x_bmgr_pmc.api

 - 5. Click Save.

-Configure the ServiceNow Integration in PMC
+Configure the ServiceNow Integration in PM Cloud

-Before you can configure the Connection to PMC in ServiceNow, you must generate the Client ID and Client Secret in the PMC Console.
+Before you can configure the Connection to PM Cloud in ServiceNow, you must generate the Client ID and Client Secret in the PM Cloud console.
 You need this information to complete the configuration in ServiceNow.